Work Permits

 Ages 16–17

-School in Session
+When School is in Session

-• 4 hours maximum per day Monday-Thursday.
+• 4 hours maximum per day, Monday-Thursday

-• 8 hours maximum per day Friday-Sunday.
+• 8 hours maximum per day, Friday-Sunday

 • 32 total hours per week

-• 5 a.m. to 10 p.m.
+• Between 5 a.m. and 10 p.m.

-• 5 a.m. to 12:30 a.m. if no school next day
+• Between 5 a.m. and 12:30 a.m., if there is no school the next day

 School in Session, Student Enrolled in Work Experience Education